manikantbindass/Mathematics-and-Blockchain/README.md

 # Mathematics-and-Blockchain
-use of mathematics with blockchain.
+Use of mathematics with blockchain.
+Author : Manikant Kumar